What You Need To Know About US Expat Tax For Americans In The UAE

 UAE Expat Income Taxes

-Who Is Liable For Income Taxes In UAE
+Who Is Liable For Income Taxes In the UAE

 Neither foreign nationals nor residents in the United Arab Emirates pay a personal income tax.
-Corporate taxation does exist in all seven kingdoms but are applied only to specific business entities like foreign energy-producing companies and the branches of foreign banks.
-In fact, rather than owing money to a government as income tax, a foreign national who has performed services in the UAE for longer than one year will actually receive an end-of service benefit based on paid wages.
+Corporate taxation does exist in all seven kingdoms, but is applied only to specific business entities like foreign energy-producing companies and the branches of foreign banks.
+In fact, rather than owing money to a government as income tax, a foreign national who has performed services in the UAE for longer than one year will actually receive an end-of-service benefit based on paid wages.

 Tax Year In The UAE And Tax Filing And Payment Rules